pandas-dev/pandas/doc/source/visualization.rst

 Area Plot
 ~~~~~~~~~

+.. versionadded:: 0.17

+You can create area plots with :meth:`Series.plot.area` and :meth:`DataFrame.plot.area`.

 .. versionadded:: 0.14

 You can create area plots with ``Series.plot`` and ``DataFrame.plot`` by passing ``kind='area'``.
 Area plots are stacked by default.
 To produce stacked area plot, each column must be either all positive or all negative values.